viamrobotics/docs/docs/tutorials/custom-base-dog.md

 # Author: Jessamy Taylor
 ---

-The [base component type](/components/base/) is useful for controlling mobile robots because it gives users intuitive steering controls to use in code as well as from the [Viam app](https://docs.viam.com/) remote control interface.
+The [base component type](/components/base/) is useful for controlling mobile robots because it gives users intuitive steering controls to use in code as well as from the [Viam app](https://app.viam.com/) remote control interface.

-Viam natively supports a wheeled base model, but what if you have a quadruped or other form of rover that isn't compatible with the wheeled model?
+Viam natively supports a wheeled base model, but if you have a quadruped or other form of rover that isn't compatible with the wheeled model, you have two options:
-Not to worry!
-You have two great options:

 1. Use Viam's Go SDK to [create a custom component as a modular resource](/program/extend/modular-resources/).
 2. Use another Viam SDK (for example, the Python SDK) to [create a custom resource server](/program/extend/sdk-as-server/).